 Bulletproof Coffee Ingredients

-Asprey claims that his Bulletproof Coffee is with toxin-free beans that are much better, compared to all the other beans.
-Brain octane oil, he says, is 18 times stronger than coconut oil because he makes it with C8 (caprylic acid) MCT oil.
-It’s triple-distilled and only comes from coconut oil, unlike other MCT oils that come from palm oil.
+Asprey claims that his Bulletproof Coffee is with toxin-free beans that are much better than all the other beans.
+He says that brain octane oil is 18 times stronger than coconut oil because he makes it with C8 (caprylic acid) MCT oil.
+It’s triple-distilled and only comes from coconut oil, unlike other MCT oils from palm oil.

 Coffee is a drink that we make from roasted coffee beans.
 Coffee allegedly contains a variety of benefits, including weight loss and cardiovascular support.

 Coffee generally has some essential nutrients like B vitamins, potassium, and manganese.
 Coffee also acts as an antioxidant, maintaining mental clarity.

 The BMJpublished a report saying “coffee consumption seems generally safe within usual levels of intake, with summary estimates indicating largest risk reduction for various health outcomes at three to four cups a day, and more likely to benefit health than harm,” but goes on to say that, “Robust randomized controlled trials are needed to understand whether the observed associations are causal.”